-At 31 Dec ember
+At 31 Deco At 31 December

 In USD 2021 2020

-Convertible notes-key management personnel 100,000 -
+Convertible notes - key management personnel 100,000

 Advances to shareholders 36,091

 The advances to shareholders outstanding at year end are unsecured, interest free, payable on demand and have been subsequently settled in cash.
 No impairment charge has been recognised during the year ended 2021 and 2020 in respect of amounts owed by related parties.